 - At the end of "Fairy Idol", Chester used his last wish to make everything be like he never found Norm's lamp.

 - Garfield and Friends episode "Cinderella Cat" features a genie doing a Marlon Brando impression (he's a Fairy "Godfather", get it?).
 Garfield wishes for lasagna, and the Godfather gets it from a vendor.
 Garfield wishes for money, and the genie gets it from a bank.
 Garfield tries to forego his last wish, but the genie insists, so... he wishes for a fairy godmother to appear, who turns out to be the genie's wife.
 She promptly started berating him, and they both depart, leaving Garfield to deal with this book he found...

-- In Danny Phantom, this is always the way to defeat Desiree, the Wishing Ghost.
+- This is the way to defeat Desiree, the Wishing Ghost.
 When Danny originally fought her, she was too strong for him to defeat, so he made a wish that she would be imprisoned in the Fenton Thermos.
 He then berated himself for not realizing to do that when she first appeared.